A Singapore Government Agency Website How to identify

 • The activity/event is initiated by the school.
 If the school is invited to perform at external event(s), consent from the copyright owner(s) is required.

-How can schools make use of the SYF AP Benchmarking Criteria and Rubrics, Adjudicators’ Comments and Adjudicators’ Report?
+How can schools make use of the SYF AP Benchmarking Criteria and Rubrics, and Adjudicators’ Comments?
 The SYF AP Benchmarking Criteria and Rubrics guide teachers in the planning of VPA CCA experiences that develop students’ Knowledge, Skills and Values in the art forms during the AP preparation process and beyond.
 Schools can use the Benchmarking Criteria and Rubrics as part of formative assessment to guide teachers and instructors in assessing student learning.
-Students can also use these to understand the learning outcomes and levels of performance in each criterion, and apply them in self and peer-assessment.
+Students can also use these to understand the learning outcomes and levels of performance in each criterion and apply them in self and peer-assessment.

 DANCE